Procedural Direction WC3 – Presidential appeals and questions of law

 Certification of reasonable prospects of success

-46. The Presidential member may issue directions as to the future conduct of the appeal or Notice of Contention.
-This may include whether further submissions are required and/or whether the matter will proceed to a telephone conference and/or a hearing.
-If the matter proceeds to a telephone conference or hearing the parties will be informed by way of notice.
+47. The Presidential member may issue directions as to the future conduct of the appeal or Notice of Contention.
+This may include whether further submissions are required and/or whether the matter will proceed to an online conference and/or a hearing.
+If the matter proceeds to an online conference or hearing the parties will be informed by way of notice.

-47. A hearing can be conducted in person or via audiovisual link, as the circumstances dictate.
+48. A hearing can be conducted in person or via audio-visual link, as the circumstances dictate.
 The parties’ legal representatives must attend any hearing before the Commission.

 Questions of law